MacPass/MacPass/README.md

 * Binary releases (0.5.x):
   * KDBX History is only preserved.
 Editing doesn't create new history entries

+##How to Contribute

+If you want to contribute by fixing a bug, adding a feature or improving localization you're awesome.
+Please open a pull request!

 ## Help

 Some questions might be ansered in the [FAQ](https://github.com/mstarke/MacPass/wiki/FAQ)